apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 Maximal bytes that a single broker scanner will read.
-Do not set this if you know what you are doing。
+Do not set this if you know what you are doing.

 ### catalog_trash_expire_second